kubevirt/kubevirt.github.io/_posts/2019-10-16-KubeVirt_k8s_crio_from_scratch_installing_kubernetes.md

 kubeadm join 192.168.0.10:6443 --token 6fsrbi.iqsw1girupbwue5o \
     --discovery-token-ca-cert-hash sha256:c7cf9d9681876856f9b7819067841436831f19004caadab0b5838a9bf7f4126a
 ```
-As it says, now it's time to deploy the pod network, if the reader is curious and want to already check the status of the cluster, the following commands can be executed for getting all the pods running and their status:
+Now, it's time to deploy the pod network.
+If the reader is curious and want to already check the status of the cluster, the following commands can be executed for getting all the pods running and their status:
 ```
 k8s-test.local# export KUBECONFIG=/etc/kubernetes/kubelet.conf